Broken Hill Mosque: Mosques as an element of Muslim culture

 The Afghans generally lived away from white populations, at first in makeshift camel camps, and later in Ghantowns on the edges of existing settlements.
 For most of the year they were solitary travellers lacking the camaraderie and powerful sense of community or "Ummah" that Islam bestows.
 The Afghans performed their prayers five times daily out in the desert, the empty bushland, or countryside.
 In Islam great emphasis is placed on the conduct of prayer.
 One of the pillars of Islam is to conduct Prayers (Salat) as a way of connecting the individual with the one and Only God who created us to worship Him.
 Salat can be performed at any clean place ensuring that the worshipper is directed towards the Kaaba in Mecca.
 Muslims are encouraged to perform their obligatory prayers, Friday prayers and celebrate key Islamic events, in the Islamic calendar, at a mosque in congregation.

-A mosque, which is referred to in Arabic as a "Masjid," is a place whereby one can prostrate and pray to the Creator.
-It is a place to gather for daily prayers and festivals, and a place where the community come together for spiritual advancement, through prayers and remembrance and through religious education.
-A mosque can also be a reference point for other community activities.
-A mosque shall remain an Islamic endowment (waqf) which is owned/entrusted by the Muslim community.
-The Holy Qur'an states: "They are found in houses in which Allah has allowed to be exalted and His name to be remembered therein.
-Therein do offer praise to Him at morn and evening men whom neither merchandise nor sale divert from remembrance of Allah and firmness in prayer and paying to the poor their due, who fear the day when hearts and eye-balls will be overturned".